Are Mazdas good cars? Are Mazdas reliable? You might be surprised.

 Founded in 1920 originally as a cork maker, Mazda has gone through a lot over the century, learning, growing, and evolving to become one of the most respected names in the automotive industry.
 It is best known today for making fun, economical, fuel-efficient, and attractive vehicles.

 But even though Mazda is a very reputable brand, its long, enduring tenure in the automotive industry hasn’t translated into the brand becoming anywhere near as popular or financially secure as Japan’s Big 3, preventing it from competing in every vehicle segment.

-However, the company plays hard in the segments in which it competes, and it does so by building nicely-styled, fun-to-drive cars that retain all the other qualities people look for in a good car.
+Even so, the company plays hard in the segments it competes, and it does so by building nicely-styled, fun-to-drive cars that have all the qualities people look for in a good car.

 The Mazda3 is the model most associated with Mazda and one of the brand’s best best-sellers.
 Available in both hatchback and sedan body styles, it’s versatile, reasonably affordable, fuel-efficient, and engaging to drive.